williamsyy/LocalMAP/README.md

 We have provided the code we use to run experiment for better reproducibility.
 The code are separated into three parts, in three folders, respectively:

-- `data`, which includes all the datasets we used, preprocessed into the file format each DR method use.
-Notice that since the Mouse single cell RNA sequence dataset is too big (~4GB), you may need to download from the [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE93374) here.
-MNIST and FMNIST dataset is compressed, and you need to unzip them before using.
-COIL-100 dataset is still too large after compressed, please preprocess it using the file Preprocessing.ipynb on your own.
+- `data`, which includes part of the datasets we used, preprocessed into the file format each DR method use.
+Since some of the datasets are too large to put in Github.
+If you need specific dataset, please send an email to [yiyang.sun@duke.edu](mailto:yiyang.sun@duke.edu).
 - `experiments`, which includes all the scripts we use to produce DR results.
-- `evaluation`, which includes all the scripts we use to evaluate DR results, stated in Section 8 in our paper.
+- `evaluation`, which includes all the scripts we use to evaluate DR results.

 After downloading the code, you may need to specify some of the paths in the script to make them fully functional.